browserengineering/book/book/rendering-architecture.md

 `js_innerHTML` does; why not?
 In a real browser, this would be a bug, but in our current browser it's really difficult to cause a situation to happen where a click event happens but the rendering pipeline is not up-to-date.
-That's because the currently the only way to schedule a script task is via `requestAnimationFrame`.
+That's because currently the only way to schedule a script task is via `requestAnimationFrame`.
 In a real browser there is also `setTimeout`, for example.
 But for completeness, let's implement it by adding a call to `update_rendering_pipeline` before `find_layout`: